tighu20/LLMZeroShot/README.md

 - Labels = Positive | Negative | Neutral

-- Boosted Infrence on GPU using Accelerate
+- Boosted Infrence on GPU using Accelerate: NVIDIA 3080 3hrs Infrence time

+- around 6K reviews assigned a new sentiment based on LLM Bert Large;  12% of the dataset